-On the basis of a proposal of the Vaccination Taskforce, the Inter-Ministerial Conference on Public Health has approved some general principles on the vaccination of Belgians living abroad.
+The Inter-Ministerial Conference on Public Health has approved some general principles on the vaccination of Belgians living abroad.

 1) According to the principle of territoriality, Belgian nationals residing abroad will be vaccinated as far as possible in their country of residence.

 If you have been vaccinated in Indonesia or East Timor with a vaccine that is recognized in Belgium, this vaccination is also accepted in Belgium.

 The following vaccines are now recognized by Belgium:

 - Comirnaty (Pfizer/BioNTech) (2/2)